Oppodelldog/droxy/README.md

     [[command]]
-      name = "basic command"  # name of the command isTemplate = true       # this command can be used as a template, no command will be created addGroups = true        # add current systems groups impersonate = true      # use executing user and group for execution in the container workDir = "/app"        # define working directory removeContainer=true    # remove container after command has finished isInteractive=true      # enable interaction with the called command
+      name = "basic command"  # name of the command isTemplate = true       # this command can be used as a template, no command will be created addGroups = true        # add current systems groups  (linux only) impersonate = true      # use executing user and group for execution in the container (linux only) workDir = "/app"        # define working directory removeContainer=true    # remove container after command has finished isInteractive=true      # enable interaction with the called command